 - Teaching approaches to writing are consistent across the school thanks to a whole staff training approach. - The use of T4W has really improved the children's ability to write stories and learning stories verbally has given them the necessary vocabulary to write coherently and structurally.
-Book looks show story writing has been refined and children are now able to write stories more independently. - RWI is showing impact.
+Book looks show story writing has been refined and children are now able to write stories more independently. - RWI is embedded and showing impact.
 Staff confidence in delivering sessions is far higher thanks to training and refresher sessions.
-Children have come up to year 1 with higher levels of phonics this year.
 RWI assessment shows the children are making rapid progress and improvement in spelling is more apparent in books.
-We will be able to compare data more easily at the end of this year as at present, because of two lockdowns, we have not had a full year's data to analyse.
-Children will also take the phonics screening this year, which has been cancelled the previous two years. - Children have become more reflective writers and are aware of their target in writing, particularly in KS1.
-During lesson observations children were able to discuss their targets and had a clear understanding of how to improve their writing.

-- Shape coding is currently being embedded in all year groups and has been particularly successful when supporting less able writers.
+The number of children working below ARE in phonics decreases as they move through the year groups showing the RWI programme is very effective. - Children have become more reflective writers and are aware of their target in writing, particularly in KS1.
+During lesson observations children were able to discuss their targets and had a clear understanding of how to improve their writing. - Shape coding is embedded in all year groups and has been particularly successful when supporting less able writers.
 Staff are confident using this approach, thanks to regular training sessions from our speech therapist.
 Children attending shape coding intervention groups and work with shape coding during speech therapy sessions.
-They have a greater understanding of what constitutes a sentence and it has been evident in class that their sentence formation has improved. - Learning walks show high emphasis is placed on oracy and rich vocabulary and resources and displays in the classroom reinforce this.
+They have a greater understanding of what constitutes a sentence and it has been evident in class that their sentence formation has improved.

+• Learning walks show high emphasis is placed on oracy and rich vocabulary and resources and displays in the classroom reinforce this.